Hillary Bunsow

 vcard Download Vcard

-Ms. Bunsow represents clients in patent, copyright, trademark, trade secrets, contracts, and unfair competition disputes.
-In addition, she counsels clients on various issues including contract drafting and negotiation; patent monetization, licensing, and enforcement; trademark clearance and registrations, brand protection, and domain names; copyright clearance, registrations, and enforcement; and trade secret protection.
+Hillary represents clients in patent, copyright, trademark, trade secrets, contracts, unfair competition, and other commercial disputes.
+In addition, she counsels clients on various issues including contract drafting and negotiation; patent monetization, licensing, and enforcement; trademark clearance and registrations, brand protection, and domain names; copyright clearance, registrations, and enforcement; DMCA compliance; and trade secret protection.

-Prior to joining Bunsow De Mory, Ms. Bunsow was a litigation associate with Gibson, Dunn & Crutcher LLP and an in-house attorney for prominent entertainment companies.
+Prior to joining Bunsow De Mory, Ms. Bunsow was a litigation associate with Gibson, Dunn & Crutcher LLP and an in-house attorney for a prominent entertainment company.

-In her free time Ms. Bunsow enjoys spending time with her family and dog, attending concerts and discovering new artists, camping in the gorgeous wilderness of Southern California, snowboarding, and cheering for Duke basketball.
+In her free time Ms. Bunsow enjoys spending time with her family and dog, cooking New York Times recipes, attending concerts and discovering new artists, camping in the gorgeous wilderness of Southern California, snowboarding and surfing.

 Education